If you buy something through a link on this page, we may earn a small commission. How this works.

 Light emitting diode (LED) light therapy is growing in popularity in both aesthetician offices and at home.
-Using varying LED wavelengths, this skincare technique purportedly helps treat acne, reduce inflammation, and promote anti-aging effects.
+Using varying LED wavelengths, this skincare technique purportedly helps:

 You may be a candidate for LED light therapy if you have these types of skincare concerns and haven’t gotten the results you want from over-the-counter (OTC) skin products.
 LED therapy is also safe for all skin colors, and it doesn’t cause any burning.

-Talk to your dermatologist about your skincare concerns and whether LED light therapy is a viable option for you.
+Talk to your dermatologist about your skincare concerns and whether LED light therapy is a good option for you.